praneet1988/ELeFHAnt/README.md

 ### Harmonize Celltypes
 Each classifier after training is then used to classify celltypes for the test data thereby help assign harmonized labels to integration seurat clusters
 ### Ensemble Learning
 Ensemble learning based classsification uses both randomForest and SVM predictions to define final predictions.
-It does that by assigning weights (accuracy while learning) to the predictions from each classifier
+It does that by assigning weights (accuracy while learning) to the predictions from each classifier.
+Weighted confusion matrices from each classifier are normalized based on highest number of cells shared among celltypes and assigned clusters which then added together to make Ensemble predictions.

 ## How to use the function?
 ### Load Library ELeFHAnt
 library(ELeFHAnt)
 ### Assing parameters in the function
-LabelHarmonization(seurat.objects = c(seuratbject1, seuratbject2, seuratbject3, ..), perform_integration = TRUE, downsample = TRUE, downsample_to = 100, classification.method = "Ensemble", crossvalidationSVM = 10, validatePredictions = TRUE, integrated.atlas = NULL, npcs = 30, resolution = 0.5)
+out = LabelHarmonization(seurat.objects = c(seuratbject1, seuratbject2, seuratbject3, ..), perform_integration = TRUE, downsample = TRUE, downsample_to = 100, classification.method = "Ensemble", crossvalidationSVM = 10, validatePredictions = TRUE, integrated.atlas = NULL, npcs = 30, resolution = 0.5, selectanchorfeatures = 2000)

 ## What each parameter is?
 ```